Would you like to see your church’s history here?

 Reading Cornish Churches

-Over the past three years, thanks to Joanna Mattingly, we have been privileged to be addressed by renowned experts on different stages of church architectural development.
-To date we have worked through the Romanesque, Early English and Decorated periods.
-In 2021 we hope to move on to the Perpendicular period.
+Over the past four years, thanks to Joanna Mattingly, we have been privileged to be addressed by renowned experts on different stages of church architectural development.
+To date we have worked through the Romanesque, Early English and Decorated periods and the Perpendicular period.
 We have records of the lecture notes from each talk which you can view here.